MohammedAlrehaili/flight-booking-qa-project/test-summary-report.md

 1. Card number length limit
 2. First/Last name maximum length

 Both were testing rules that are not documented or explicitly specified anywhere in the application (no stated max length for these fields), so a definitive Pass/Fail verdict couldn't be given without confirming the intended behavior with the product owner.
-They are recorded here as Blocked to reflect that execution was inconclusive, rather than as a confirmed defect — see the notes in [bug-reports/BUG_REPORTS.md](bug-reports/BUG_REPORTS.md) for the reasoning.
+They are recorded here as Blocked to reflect that execution was inconclusive, rather than as a confirmed defect.

 ## 5. Defect Summary